f5devcentral/f5-rseries-training/docs/rseries_security.rst

     }

-To create a new user and assign it to the resoource-admin role use the following API call.
+To create a new user and assign it to the resource-admin role, use the following API call.

 .. code-block:: bash

     PATCH https://{{rseries_appliance1_ip}}:8888/restconf/data/openconfig-system:system/aaa

+In the body of the API call add the username and role as seen below.

 .. code-block:: bash